Faculty

 Cardiac Surgeon, Stuttgart, Germany

-Timo Weimar works as cardiac surgeon based in Stuttgart, Germany.
-He is specialized in the surgical treatment of atrial fibrillation and was trained at Washington University in St. Louis by Ralph J. Damiano, MD.
-Besides the different types of concomitant ablation techniques, he also performs standalone procedures, including minimally invasive biatrial Maze IV procedures, endoscopic left atrial ablations and endoscopic LAA management.
+Dr. Timo Weimar works as cardiac surgeon based in Stuttgart, Germany.
+He is specialized in the surgical treatment of atrial fibrillation and was trained at Washington University in St. Louis by Dr. Ralph Damiano.
+Besides the different types of concomitant ablation techniques, he also performs standalone procedures, including minimally invasive biatrial Maze IV procedures, endoscopic left atrial ablations and endoscopic LAA exclusion.